dacarlin/protein-transformers/README.md

 This brings me to an important point, which is the importance of clustering your data when working with protein sequences.
 Here, we can see that while the train loss looks fine for each of the three training runs, at the 50% level, while the training loss goes to under 1.4, the test loss never goes below 1.6, and according to the test loss, the model has stopped learning around step 10k.

-The correct level of clustering is an important hyperparameter when training sequence-based models such as this decoder-only transformer model trained on the HypF dataset.
+The correct level of clustering is an important hyperparameter when training sequence-based models such as this decoder-only transformer model trained on the AcyP dataset.

 ## Folding some generated proteins